psu13/mutable-states/content/The Classical Style.md

 Finally, for some deep dives, I bring you to an excellent series of lectures about chamber music given by one Bruce Adolphe at Lincoln Center.
 He has the luxury of a *live band* at his beck and call to actually play all the examples that he discusses.

-Here he is talking about Mozart again.
+Here he is talking about Mozart.
 The piece is one of my all-time favorites, a late string quintet.
 Note how the idea of "the tune not ending" comes up over and over again.

 ><iframe width="560" height="315" src="https://www.youtube.com/embed/_h65g_WnQTU" frameborder="0" allowfullscreen></iframe>